Features

 #Local Claims

-Reusable leases get a JSON claim file stored under the user state directory:
+Reusable leases get a JSON claim file under the Crabbox state directory:

 $XDG_STATE_HOME/crabbox/claims/cbx_abcdef123456.json

-When XDG_STATE_HOME is not set, claims live next to user config in ~/Library/Application Support/crabbox/state/claims on macOS or ~/.config/crabbox/state/claims on Linux.
+When XDG_STATE_HOME is unset, the state directory sits next to the user config directory: ~/Library/Application Support/crabbox/state/claims on macOS or ~/.config/crabbox/state/claims on Linux.

 {